clearlydefined/license-score/ClearlyLicensedCampaign.md

 # ClearlyLicensed "Weather"

-Selecting popular projects to compute their celisne score on a regular basis and maintain a ClearlyLicensed weather... to check how license clarity evolves in this panel of popular projects.
+The goal here is to select a set of popular projects and then compute their license score on a regular basis.
+These scores eventually groupped by package type can then be used as a basis to publish a licensing clarity "weather report" and help track how license clarity evolves over time in this index of popular projects.